Urban Acupuncture To Cure City Ills

 LERNER: Yes, because you know, when it started all over the world to forbid to smoke, nobody expected that reaction.
 I’m not saying you are not having a car.
 We still have cars for trips, for leisure, but for daily routine itinerary there’s only one way – public transport.

 [BRAZILIAN GUITAR MUSIC; A COMPILATION VIDEO OF SONGS BY LUIZ BONFA]

-CUROOD: What does a city need to do in order to have a rich life, to be environmentally responsible, socially fun, politically functional – what does a city need to do to get it right?
+CURWOOD: What does a city need to do in order to have a rich life, to be environmentally responsible, socially fun, politically functional?
+What does a city need to do to get it right?

-LERNER: I think a city has to give opportunity to eveything, music, poetry.
-In my state is 399 municipalities.
-We didn't have money, for instance, for a small city of 4000 people to have a theater.
+LERNER: I think a city has to give opportunity to everything, music, poetry.
+In my state it’s 399 municipalities.
+We didn't have money, for instance, for a small city of 4,000 people to have a theater.
 So what we did, we organized a cultural convoy with 10 buses, recycled buses.
 One bus was recycled for theater, the other for dance, the other for music, the other for opera, and they travelled all around the state during 5 years.
 We had an average of 1,500 spectators every night.
-Or another example; when I was governor we wanted to clean our bays – it’s very costly.
+Or another example, when I was governor we wanted to clean our bays – it’s very costly.
 What was our solution?
 It’s a question of co-responsibility.
 We made an agreement with the fishermen.
 If the fisherman catches the fish, it belongs to him.
 If he catches garbage, we buy the garbage.
-If the day was not good for fishing, they went to catch garbage and the more garbage they catched, the cleaner the bay become, and the cleaner the bay is, the more fish they have.
-I’m sure every city has such smart solutions.
+If the day was not good for fishing, they went to catch garbage, and the more garbage they catched, the cleaner the bay become.
+And the cleaner the bay is, the more fish they have.
+I’m sure that every city has such smart solutions.